The Tobias Community is a multi cultural, multi-lingual family of students.

 Anni D’Agostino (Scotland)

-I graduated with the Modular group in 2005 and have since continued and developed the work I began in 2002 working individually with pupils with special needs at Camphill School in Aberdeen.
+I graduated from a Tobias Modular group and have since continued and developed my work.
+I have been working individually with pupils with special needs at Camphill School in Aberdeen.

 During my training I especially appreciated the open and creative way tutors and courses at Tobias supported me in beginning to find my own identity as a therapeutic practitioner.